Adolescent Resources

 Johnston Ziegler Youth Leadership Award

-Dr. John Gardner Johnston, Teen Health Connection's founding Medical Director, is known for his efforts to empower adolescents to be healthy, safe and successful.
-Barbara Ziegler, Teen Health Connection's founding Executive Director, is known for her outstanding commitment to improving adolescent health.
-The Johnston Ziegler Youth Leadership Award is a merit-based scholarship that recognizes a local teenager who, like Dr. Johnston and Barbara Ziegler, has demonstrated outstanding leadership, advocacy or service for adolescents.
-Please visit the Johnston Ziegler Youth Leadership Award page on our website for more information about this scholarship.
+Dr. John Gardner Johnston, Teen Health Connection’s founding Medical Director, is known for his efforts to empower adolescents to be healthy, safe and successful.
+Barbara Ziegler, Teen Health Connection’s founding Executive Director, is known for her outstanding commitment to improving adolescent health.
+The Johnston Ziegler Youth Leadership Award is a merit-based scholarship that recognizes a local teenager, who like Dr. Johnston and Barbara Ziegler, has demonstrated outstanding leadership, advocacy or service for adolescents.
+The scholarship opens in October and high school seniors can apply until the first week of December.
+You can learn more about this award here.

 Resources Available on Adolescent Health Topics